-Thank you for choosing a motorhome manufactured by Elddis.
+Thank you for selecting your new motorhome.

 Before you drive off, please familiarise yourself with the motorhome and read this owners' handbook.
-This will help you to obtain the maximum pleasure from your vehicle and avoid endangering yourself and others and the Peugeot user handbook also supplied with your motorhome.
+This will help you to obtain the maximum pleasure from your vehicle and avoid endangering yourself and others, refer to the Peugeot user handbook supplied with your motorhome.